 Most doctors rely on their education and experience: what they have learned from their training, from their colleagues, and from diagnosing and treating people with similar problems.
 Doctors also read medical books and journals, consult with colleagues, and refer to other resources, such as authoritative health sites on the Internet, to get more information about specific problems and to keep up with new information generated by medical research.
 They also review recommendations (practice guidelines) published by groups of experts.

 People who need health information rely on their doctors.
-But many people also turn to an ever-growing number of resources in print and on the Internet (see also Making the Most of Health Care: Researching a Disorder).
+But many people also turn to an ever-growing number of resources in print and on the Internet (see also see Researching a Disorder).

 As new research findings are published, doctors evaluate the studies and consider how their findings might best be applied.
 Different types of studies provide different types of information.

 A clinical trial is considered the most accurate type of study.
 In a controlled clinical trial, people entering the study are divided randomly (by chance) into two or more groups.
 One group of people receives a particular treatment or test, while the other groups (called control groups) receive different treatments or tests or no treatment or test at all.
 The random assignment ensures that the different groups are as similar as possible.
-That way, any difference in outcome is likely to be due to the treatment or test being studied rather than an underlying and potentially unknown difference between the groups (see The Science of Medicine and Clinical Trials: Introduction).
+That way, any difference in outcome is likely to be due to the treatment or test being studied rather than an underlying and potentially unknown difference between the groups (see see Introduction to the Science of Medicine and Clinical Trials).